HackerHours/hackerhours.org/diy-guide.md

 In short, Hacker Hours are

-* "free office hours for programming help"
+* free
+* available to help people improve their coding skills
-* open to anyone, regardless of age or skill level
+* open to anyone
 * not a class, and not a lecture

 Meeting the above requirements are the only things we ask to call your group "Hacker Hours".
 We won't sue you or anything, but just ask in good faith.